Requesting A Guardianship

 Duties of Estate Guardianship

 As the guardian of a child’s estate, you will be responsible for managing the child’s assets until they reach adulthood.
 You will need to keep all the child’s property separate from your own, and you will not be allowed to receive payment from the child’s estate, give away or borrow money from the estate, or spend the estate’s money without prior permission from the court.

 If you need to use some of the estate proceeds to care for the child, you will need to file a formal request with the court.
 It is important that you keep accurate financial records detailing all aspects of the child’s estate management, including any monies paid or collected, interest earned, money spent, and the date and purpose of every transaction.
 You may also be required to file a regular accounting with the court that demonstrates you are effectively and efficiently managing the child’s estate.

 It may not always be necessary to request a guardianship from the courts if a minor child must be cared for by someone other than their parents.
-In some cases, the parents can agree to let another adult care for their child, either though an affidavit of care of a minor child or a power of attorney for a minor child.
-With a power of attorney, you can make some decisions about the child’s education and medical care, but you will probably need a guardianship or order from the court in order to add the child to your health insurance or to authorize extreme medical intervention.
+In some cases, the parents can agree to let another adult care for their child, either through an affidavit of care of a minor child or a Power of Attorney for a minor child.
+With a power of attorney, you can make some decisions about the child’s education and medical care, but you will probably need a guardianship or order from the court to add the child to your health insurance or to authorize extreme medical intervention.
 Additionally, it is important to note that a Power of Attorney can be revoked at any time by either parent.